Quintus Antistius Adventus: Career

-After the praetorship Adventus was commissioned commander of Legio VI Ferrata, and while he was at this post he held at the advent of the Parthian War.
-He was then transferred to the command of the II Adiutrix probably in 162.
+Following his praetorship, Adventus was commissioned commander of Legio VI Ferrata; while holding this commission the Parthian War broke out.
+He was then transferred to the command of the II Adiutrix, probably in 162.
 From the dona militaria, or military honors, he was awarded fighting against Parthia, it is clear Antistius Adventus saw active service.
 He was appointed c.
 164 governor of Arabia; an inscription from Bostra describes Antistius Adventus as consul designate, and Anthony Birley presumes he held that office while in Arabia.
 His next appointment was again in Rome as Curator of public buildings and works.

 At this point Antistius Adventus was given an extraordinary command, as a general in the German Expedition (leg.
 Aug. at praetenturam Italiae et Alpium expeditione Germanica), which was launched by Marcus Aurelius and Lucius Verus in 168.
 His command was included the two newly raised Legiones II and III Italicae, protecting the passes through the Julian Alps from the invading German tribes.
 Although the tribes did penetrate the Julian Alps and attempted to capture Aquileia in 170, Birley believes by that time Antistius Adventus had moved on to the position of governor of Germania Inferior, the last post listed for him in the inscription from Thibilis.

 Another inscription from Lanchester near Hadrian's Wall (RIB 1083) attests that Antistius Adventus was governor of Roman Britain.
 Birley believes his tenure there should be "very tentatively" dated to c.
 173–6.
 This was the period that 5,500 Sarmatian cavalry troops arrived in Britain, so one of his tasks in Britain was providing lands for these troops to settle on.
 His activities after he was governor of Britain are unknown, although it is possible Antistius Adventus was the Adventus to whom Solinus dedicated his Collectanea rerum memorabilium, which includes the well-known reference to the use of coal in a temple to Minerva in Britain.